 David Myles Lewis is a versatile and accomplished composer and producer for visual media.
-He has written music for networks such as Netflix, FOX, PBS, BET, and The Guardian as well as companies such as Cadillac, Dropbox, GAP, Vogue, Peroni, Edwin, Teen Vogue, and more.
+He has written music for networks such as ABC, CBS, NBC, Netflix, FOX, USA, Hulu, Peacock, Paramount + and PBS, as well as for clients like Cadillac, Dropbox, GAP, Vogue, Peroni, and more.
+He is most notably a composer for the show Survivor on CBS.

 A graduate of USC’s Screen Scoring Program, David utilizes a vast repertoire, influenced by Indian classical music, African percussion, jazz, pop, and modern electronic music.
 Whether working with a director to create a musical narrative for film or helping to unleash an artist’s creativity, Lewis is a remarkably intuitive and expressive storyteller.